ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

   In order to add information about beer consumed,
   I want to be able to create an entry.

-  *Usage: ruby beer.rb add "style" "beer_name" "oz" "cost" "date"
+  *Usage: ruby beer.rb add "persons_name" "style" "beer_name" "oz" "cost" "date"

   Acceptance Criteria:
   *I can create a data entry.